Warlock (1989 film): Production

 Screenwriter David Twohy first conceived the story as a reversal of what the film ultimately became.
 "I spent, if not wasted, a good six to eight weeks trying to make the warlock somebody who was persecuted during the witch craze of the 17th century, and came forward to this time and experienced much the same persecution here for other reasons," he commented to Cinefantastique Magazine.
 Twohy revised and refined the story, but he had to compromise some of his ideas due to limitations of the budget.

-Because the film begins in the colonial United States, director Steve Miner insisted that the leads were portrayed by British actors.
+Because the film begins in the colonial United States, director Steve Miner insisted that the leads be portrayed by British actors.
 "They'd been off the boat for five years, ten years at most.
-They're English," he quipped.
+They're English," he said.
 Producer Arnold Kopelson suggested Julian Sands, but it was director Miner who decided to cast Sands against type as the evil Warlock instead of goodhearted Redferne.

 Sands had been offered many roles in horror movies and initially wasn't interested.
 "When I first got the script, it sat around for a while because I didn't think it was my kind of thing," Sands remarked in a 1991 interview.
 "When I read it, I saw it was a black comedy rather than a slasher-type film [and] was very happy at the prospect of working with Steve."
-With Sands committed to star, Miner's idea of casting Withnail & I star Richard E. Grant as the warlock could have fallen through but he decided to audition him anyway and was so impressed that Grant was given the role of Redferne.
+With Sands committed to star, Miner's idea of casting Withnail & I star Richard E. Grant as the Warlock could have fallen through but he decided to audition him anyway and was so impressed that Grant was given the role of Redferne.